Computer Science (COSC)

 COSC 310 SPECIAL TOPICS: ADVANCED PROGRAMMING (3)

 Advanced programming concepts within the context of a specific programming language for computer science and related majors.
 The course may be repeated up to 6 units when a different programming language is offered.
 Programming languages offered may include C, C++, C#, Python, Ruby, and others.
 Prerequisites: COSC 237 and COSC 290.

 COSC 311 DIGITAL TECH SOCI (3)

 Foundations and impacts of computing and digital technologies, including history, applications, and societal impacts.
-Prerequisite: junior status and two science courses or one math course and one science course.
-GenEd II.A.
+Prerequisites: junior status and two science courses or one math course and one science course.

 COSC 314 INTRODUCTION TO CRYPTOGRAPHY (3)

 A broad introduction to cryptography and its mathematical foundations, including applications to computer-network security services and mechanisms (confidentiality, integrity, authentication, electronic case and others) and to various protocols in distributed computation.
-Prerequisites: COSC 236, either MATH 263 or MATH 267, and junior standing or permission of the instructor.
+Prerequisites: COSC 236; either MATH 263 or MATH 267; and either MATH 330 or MATH 331 (may be taken concurrently).

 COSC 321 COMPUTERIZATION AND ITS IMPACTS (3)

 Computer technology and its social and economic impacts on organizations and individuals.
-Prerequisites: Junior/senior status and completion of two science courses or one math and one science course.
-GenEd II.A.
+Prerequisites: junior/senior status and completion of two science courses or one math and one science course.

 COSC 336 DATA STRUCTURES AND ALGORITHM ANALYSIS (4)

 Fundamental data structures used in programming and the basic techniques used to design and analyze algorithms.
 Topics include: complexity analysis of elementary algorithms, linear data structures, trees, heaps, graphs, search algorithms (balanced binary trees, B-trees, hashing), sorting algorithms, basic graph algorithms (graph traversal, topological sorting, shortest path, minimum spanning trees), and paradigms in the design of algorithms (divide and conquer, dynamic programming, greedy).
 Prerequisites: COSC 237 and MATH 274.

 COSC 350 DATA COMMUNICATIONS AND NETWORKING (3)

 COSC 397 INTERNSHIP IN COSC (3)

 Students work in local computing facility under on-site and faculty supervision.
 May be repeated for a maximum of 6 units.
 Only 3 units can be applied to the major.
 Graded S/U. Prerequisites: 6 units of upper-level COSC courses, 2.75 GPA, and consent of the internship coordinator.

 COSC 412 SOFTWARE ENGINEERING (3)